What makes us human?

 We can all agree that humans are vast, complex, and anomalous, but as we enter the second decade of the 21st Century, the question of our humanity has taken on an urgency.
 It has become a call to action.

 Our planet is fragile and debate is polarised; we may have the latest iPhone but we have never been less connected.
 Many believe that as a species we are at a critical point.
 Hyper-connectivity, mood-tracking technologies and sentiment analysis algorithms threaten to reduce the human race to consumers and data suppliers.
-A culture of corporate managerialism infects every aspect of our lives and whilst we are an extraordinary species with a sophisticated brain, our increasingly impaired ethic threatens our humanity.
+A culture of corporate managerialism infects every aspect of our lives, and whilst we are an extraordinary species with a sophisticated brain, our increasingly impaired ethic threatens our humanity.